kstenerud/concise-encoding/cte-specification.md

 Concise Text Encoding
 =====================

-Concise Text Encoding (CTE) is a general purpose, human friendly, compact representation of semi-structured hierarchical data.
-CTE is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a human friendly way:
+Concise Text Encoding (CTE) is a general purpose, human and machine friendly, compact representation of semi-structured hierarchical data.
+It aims to support 80% of data use cases in a human friendly way:

- * There are two formats: [binary-based CBE](cbe-specification.md) and text-based CTE.
+ * There are two formats ([binary-based CBE](cbe-specification.md) and text-based CTE), which are 1:1 seamlessly compatible.
- * 1:1 type compatibility between formats.
 Use the more efficient binary format for data interchange and storage, and transparently convert to/from text only when a human needs to be involved.
- * Documents and specifications are versioned to support future expansion.
  * Supports metadata and comments.
- * Supports references to other parts of the document or to other documents.
+ * Supports cyclic and recursive data.
  * Supports the most commonly used data types:

 | Type                                        | Example                                 |